pacifics/PassDao/README.md

 External functions are :

-- Clone Proposal, clone tokens, update client, create initial tokens, close set up: setting functions in case of upgrade or clone.
+- Clone proposal, clone tokens, update client, create initial tokens, close set up: setting functions in case of upgrade or clone.

 - Receive fees for the Dao manager: allow the Dao receiving fees.

-- Receive deposit and Withdraw for the contractor managers: allow the contractors using their manager as account with deposits and withdrawals.
+- Receive deposit, Withdraw and Update recipient: allow the contractors using their manager as account with deposits and withdrawals.

-- Fallback payable function: allows to send Eth to the manager smart contract.

-- Update recipient: allows the contractor to update the address for the withdrawal of ethers fom his manager contract.

 - BuyShares and BuySharesFor in case of public fundings without funding smart contract.